Which of the following statements is/are correct?

 Answer

 Business — According to L.H.
 Haney, "Business may be defined as a human activity directed towards producing or acquiring wealth through buying and selling of goods."
-Similarly, A. Keith and Gubelini define business as "a sum of all activities involved in production and distribution of goods and services for private profits."
+Nature/Characteristics of Business Activities:

-Profit Motive — Business is not charity.
-The primary objective of business is to earn money and acquire wealth.
-A business that does not earn profits cannot survive for long.
-Profits are also essential for growth and expansion.
+Profit Motive — The primary objective of business is to earn money and acquire wealth.

-Creation of Utilities — A business makes goods more useful to satisfy human wants.
-It adds time, place, form and possession utilities to various types of goods.
-In the words of Roger, "A business exists to create and deliver value satisfaction to customers at a profit."
+Creation of Utilities — In the words of Roger, "A business exists to create and deliver value satisfaction to customers at a profit."

 "Commercial activities deal with buying and selling of goods, the exchange of commodities and the distribution of finished goods."
 Explain.